-A furnace that’s too small will lead to high energy bills, uneven heating, and a shorter lifespan.
-Not to mention the fact that it’ll probably won’t be able to keep you warm enough!.
-A furnace that’s too big, on the other hand, might make parts of your home uncomfortably hot.
-It’ll also cycle on and off too frequently, which could wear it out too quickly.
-If you want to avoid these problems, you have to make sure the furnace in your home is the right size.
-Here’s how you can do that:
+A small furnace will lead to high energy bills, uneven heating, and a shorter lifespan.
+Not to mention the fact that you’ll probably still be cold.
+A furnace that’s too big, on the other hand, might make parts of your home uncomfortably hot while leaving other areas unproperly heated.
+This constant cycling in short bursts could wear it out quickly.
+To avoid these problems, learn how to choose the right sized furnace for your home.

 How do I determine the right size furnace for my home?

 Gas furnaces are differentiated by their BTU capabilities.
 BTU stands for British Thermal Units.
 One BTU represents the amount of energy required to heat one pound of water by one degree Fahrenheit.
 To determine the proper BTU you’ll need for your home’s heating, you’ll have to do a little math.

 First, find out the square footage of your home.